willywdev/git-remover/README.md

 Git Warlock will then prompt you for confirmation to proceed with the removal of .git folders.
 Follow the on-screen instructions to continue or abort the process.

-## Important Note ⚠️
+## ⚠️ Important Note

-This script can permanently delete `.git` folders, which will remove Git version control from those directories.
+This script will permanently delete `.git` folders, which will remove Git version control from those directories.
 Use it with caution and ensure you have a backup or are absolutely sure before proceeding.

-## Author ✒️
+## ✒️ Author

 Git Warlock was forged by willywdev 🔮.
 For more of my projects, visit my [GitHub profile](https://github.com/willywdev).

-## License 📜
+## 📜 License

 This project is licensed under the [MIT License](LICENSE).

-## Build it yourself 🏗️
+## 🏗️ Build it yourself

 If you want to build Git Warlock from source or make modifications to the script, follow these steps: